Why should we recycle?

 Tours are currently not available due to COVID-19, however you may call the SONOCO Administration Office anytime at (910) 455-6903.

 Curious as to what occurs at a Materials Recovery Facility?
 Preview this short video on what occurs at facilities similar to the Onslow MRF: https://www.youtube.com/watch?v=7CFE5tD1CCI

 If you use a private hauler or have garbage services through a municipality within our county district, please use the graphic below as a guideline for what can be recycled in your blue bins/designated recycling containers.
+Never place grocery store plastic bags, electronics, or household/construction materials in recycling.
 As a general rule of thumb, when in doubt, throw it out (in the regular trash).